-At the beginning of the frame, the cue ball is placed in the left semi-circle, the D, and to break, the cue ball must pass between the yellow and brown balls.
+At the beginning of the frame, the cue ball is in the left semi-circle, the D, and to break the cue ball must pass between the yellow and brown balls.

-The first ball played in each player's turn (break) must be a red.
+The first ball played in each player's turn (break) must be red.
 If no red ball is potted, it becomes the other player's turn.
-If a red ball is potted, it remains in the pocket until the end of the frame, the player receives one point and he must play a colour.
+If a red ball is potted, it remains in the pocket until the end of the frame; the player receives one point, and must play a color.

-If a colour is potted, the player receives the points corresponding to that ball and the ball is replaced on the table in its original position (respotted).
-The player then plays another red ball and then a colour and so on.
+If the player pot a color receives the points corresponding to that ball, and the ball goes back on the table in its original position (respotted).
+The player then plays another red and then a color and so on.

 The above snooker rules apply when red balls remain on the table.
-When all reds have been potted, the player pots any colour and must then pot the balls in the following order:
+If no reds on the table, the player pots any color and must then pot the balls in the following order:

-The snooker freeware computer program displays in a window the colour of the ball to be played at any time.
-The white circle represents a colour.
-Furthermore, the points scored by a player in each break and his sub total within a frame are also displayed.
+The computer program displays in a window the color of the ball to play at any time.
+The white circle represents a color.
+Furthermore, it also displays the points scored by a player in each break and his subtotal within a frame.

-Points scored in a shot are added to the score, except where a foul is made.
+Points scored in a shot add to the score, except where is a foul.

-For the purposes of the snooker freeware program, two balls can never be struck at the same time and the "touching ball" situation can never occur.
+For the snooker freeware program, two balls can never be struck at the same time, and the "touching ball" situation can never occur.